Leave a Comment / Wine Knowledge Center / By Christina Day

 With their own unique characteristics, histories, and cultural significance, exploring the battle between Tempranillo and Sangiovese promises a delightful journey through centuries-old traditions and terroir-driven expressions that will make any wine lover’s taste buds tingle with anticipation.
 So, let us dive into the world of Tempranillo versus Sangiovese as we unravel the nuances that make these two varietals shine in their own right.

 Tempranillo is a red grape variety that hails from Spain but has gained popularity worldwide.
 Known for producing full-bodied and robust wines, Tempranillo is often described as having flavors of dark berries, cherry, plum, and leather.
 However, what sets this grape apart from others is its ability to reflect the terroir it comes from.
-Whether grown in the Ribera del Duero region or in Rioja vineyards, Tempranillo exhibits unique characteristics that are influenced by the soil composition and climate of each specific area.
+Whether grown in the Ribera del Duero region or in Rioja vineyards, Tempranillo exhibits unique characteristics that are influenced by the soil composition and climate of each specific area, making Rioja wines known for their earthiness and complexity.

 One interesting aspect of Tempranillo is its aging potential.
-While many wines are best enjoyed in their youth, Tempranillo actually benefits from some additional time in the bottle.
+While many wines are best enjoyed in their youth, Tempranillo actually benefits from some additional time in the bottle and oak barrels.
+American oak barrels, in particular, impart distinct flavors and tannin characteristics to Tempranillo, significantly influencing its aging process and overall profile.
 With a well-structured tannic backbone and good acidity levels, these wines can age gracefully for up to 10 years or more.
 This aging process allows the flavors to deepen and develop complexity over time, creating a truly remarkable tasting experience.

 Moreover, despite being primarily associated with Spain, Tempranillo has made its way into other regions around the world with great success.
 In Portugal’s Douro Valley it goes by another name — Tinta Roriz — and plays a significant role in producing famous Port wines.
 Additionally, winemakers across Australia and Argentina have embraced this versatile grape variety to create their own unique expressions of Tempranillo.

 Sangiovese, often referred to as the blood of Jove, is a red grape variety that originates from Italy.
 Known for its versatility and distinctive character, Sangiovese is grown in various regions throughout the country, including Tuscany and Umbria.
-What sets this grape apart is its ability to take on different flavors depending on the terroir it is grown in.
-From light-bodied wines with bright acidity to full-bodied expressions with robust tannins, Sangiovese offers a wide range of possibilities for winemakers.
+What sets this grape apart is its ability to take on different flavors depending on the terroir it is grown in, often resulting in medium tannins that offer a balanced and approachable profile.
+In Southern Italy, the climate and soil further influence Sangiovese, producing unique flavor profiles distinct from those found in other regions.

 One fascinating aspect of Sangiovese is its ability to reflect the distinct attributes of each vineyard site it comes from.
 The soil composition plays a crucial role in shaping the wine’s flavor profile.
 For instance, wines made from grapes grown in soils rich in limestone tend to exhibit elegant structure and pronounced minerality, while those from clay-rich soils often showcase more power and richness.
 Additionally, Sangiovese can be influenced by climatic conditions, resulting in varying levels of ripeness and fruit expression.